Measuring data types: Examples

-\subsubsection{Initial and terminal objects}
+\subsubsection{Initial and Terminal Objects}

-The initial algebra is given by the collection of all finite unbounded trees.
-In order to define the underlying set, we define the sets $S_{X,n}$, which are the unbounded trees with values in $X$ of depth at most $n$.
-Let $S_{X,0} = \{e_S\} \cong 1$, then we can write
+The initial algebra is given by the collection of all trees labeled in $M$ with finite depth.
+In order to define the underlying set, we define the sets $\gls{STreen}$, which are the trees labeled in $M$ of depth at most $n$.
+Let $S_{M,0} = \{e_S\} \cong 1$, then we can write

-Note that we have a filtration $S_0 \subseteq S_1 \subseteq \dots \subseteq S_{X,n-1} \subseteq S_{X,n} \subseteq S_{X,n+1} \subseteq \dots$.
-The underlying set of the initial algebra is given by $ S_X \coloneqq \bigcup_{n \in \N} S_{X,n}. $ Its algebra structure is given by
+Note that we have a filtration $S_{M,0} \subseteq S_{M,1} \subseteq \dots \subseteq S_{M,n-1} \subseteq S_{M,n} \subseteq S_{M,n+1} \subseteq \dots$.
+The underlying set of the initial algebra is given by $ \gls{STree} \coloneqq \bigcup_{n \in \N} S_{M,n}. $ Its algebra structure is given by

-For $(x,ss) \in S_X$ we will call $x$ the value stored at the node and $ss$ the list of children.
-Note that the empty tree $e_S$ leads to some interesting behavior in combination with the varying number of children of each node.
-For example, what does one make of the difference between the trees $(x, [\:]) \in S_X$ and $(x,[e_S]) \in S_X$?
-In practice these differences are insignificant, but it does have an effect on the shape of a tree.